“There is no greater agony than bearing an untold story inside you.” ~ Maya Angelou

 “A bird doesn’t sing because it has an answer; it sings because it has a song.”

 What are you waiting for?

 Got a news-worthy tidbit or an idea for a news story?
 Email: [email protected]

 Book or Music Promotions.

-We also try to accommodate musicians that want to promote their music on Rebelle Society.
-If you fall into that category and if you’re open to sharing the story behind your music, email us at email@example.com.
+We also try to accommodate newly published books and musicians that want to promote their work and music on Rebelle Society.
+If you fall into that category and if you’re open to sharing the story behind your book or music, email us at [email protected].

 We’ll get back to you with our rates and details of the agreement.